 - First, they should be generous, which refers to the amount given.

 - Second, they should be ready to share, which refers to the attitude when giving.
-Rich people should be anxious to use their money to meet the needs of others
+Rich people should be anxious to use spend money to meet the needs of others

 - If someone said, “Describe how rich people should give.”
 You should say, “Generously.”
 They shouldn’t be stingy.